© WEP 2021

 What support will we receive during the student’s stay?

 Host families have an extensive, experienced support network to call upon should they experience any issues during a student’s program.

 Your main source of support will be a local WEP coordinator.
 The coordinator is also a volunteer and is expected to get to know both your family and the student in order to ensure a pleasant experience for both parties.
 Most of the problems experienced by students and host families are due to miscommunication and culture shock, so an independent mediator is often all that is required.

 If an issue persists you will be able to contact us directly at our office.
 In the case of an emergency, both you and the student will be able to call our 24-hour emergency phone that will be answered by a staff member.

 When do students arrive?

-Generally speaking, students arrive in late January and early July.
-If staying for a semester, students will leave early July or Early December; if staying for a year, they will leave in December or early June.
+Generally speaking, students arrive in late January and mid July.
+If staying for a semester, students will leave early July or early December; if staying for a year, they will leave in December or early June.

 Where are the students from?

-The majority of students are from European countries, with some coming from North and South America, Thailand, as well as Japan.
+The majority of students are from European countries, with some coming from North and South America.
 Host families are able to indicate their preference on the Host Family Contact Form and are encouraged to choose a student who they believe will best fit into their way of life.